-The Community Midwife will check your blood pressure, urine and your baby's heart beat.
+The Community Midwife will check your blood pressure, urine and the baby's heart beat.
 We will listen to any of your concerns and discuss the necessity for further assessment if appropriate.
 Should we have any concerns regarding you or your baby, you will be assessed by an Obstetrician working in the NMH.

 Week No. Date/Time Seen by What to expect at each visit 8-14 GP Register with your GP.
-12-14 Midwife Booking visit: 1st visit with the Domino Midwife.
+12-14 Midwife Booking visit: 1st visit with the Domino midwife.
 Your booking form is discussed.
 Booking bloods are taken.
-20-22 Scan dept. Ultrasound scan done in NMH.
+An ultrasound scan in NMH will be booked for you, if you haven't already done this yourself.
+This routine scan is preformed between 18-22 weeks.
+18 GP Antenatal check.
+22 Scan dept. Ultrasound scan done in NMH.
 24-26 Midwife Antenatal check.
 Blood test for gestational diabetes between 24-28 weeks gestation if required.
-28 NMH OPD clinic Depending on blood group Anti D immunuglobulin will be offered.
+28 NMH OPD clinic The clinic will take a blood sample and will give you Anti D if you are rhesus negative.
 30 Midwife Antenatal check with Community Midwife.
-Repeat Iron count.
-30 to 36 Antenatal classes in NMH or Bray primary care centre with Community Midwifery Team.
-Contact office to arrange your class (01 637 3177).
-32 Midwife/GP Antenatal check, blood tests if required.
-34 Midwife/GP Antenatal check.
-36 Midwife/GP Antenatal check.
-36-41 Midwife/GP Antenatal check alternating between Midwife/ GP WEEKLY.
+30 to 36 Antenatal classes in NMH or Umamma, Kilmacanogue with Community Midwifery Team.
+Contact office to arrange your class (01-6373177).
+32 Midwife / GP Antenatal check, blood tests if required.
+34 Midwife / GP Antenatal check.
+36 Midwife / GP Antenatal check.
+37 Midwife /Home visit To discuss your particular needs or wishes.
+38-41 Midwife / GP Antenatal check alternating between Midwife/GP WEEKLY.
 41+5 NMH Scan and assessment by registrar on duty.
-Post Birth of Baby 1 Discharged home 6-12 hours post delivery assuming you and your baby are well.
-Day 0-10 post del ivery Post natal home visits by a Community Midwife.
-Public Health Nur se Will call and arrange for your follow up care in your own home and at the local health centre.
-GP If you have done combined care with your GP, you normally need to book a 2 week and 6 week postnatal check for yourself.
+Post Birth of Baby Discharged home 6-12 hours post delivery assuming you and your baby are well.
+Day 0 - 10 post delivery Post natal home visits by a Community Midwife.
+Public Health Nurse Will call and arrange for your follow up care in your own home and at the local health centre.
+GP If you have done combined care with your GP, you normally need to book a 2 week and 6 week postnatal check for you and your baby.

-Birth Preparation, Let's Get Started
+Birth preparation, Let's get started